etzinis/sudo_rm_rf/README.md

 ![U-ConvBlock architecture](images/Selection_060.png "U-ConvBlock architecture")

-By repeating those blocks we are able to increase the receptive field of our network without needing dilated convolutions or recurrent connections which would presumably be more costly in terms of computational time and memory requirements.
+By repeating those blocks we are able to increase the receptive field of our network without needing dilated convolutions or recurrent connections which is more costly in terms of computational time and memory requirements.

 ## How to run